artis3n/pgmodeler-container/README.md

 ![GitHub followers](https://img.shields.io/github/followers/artis3n?style=social)
 ![Twitter Follow](https://img.shields.io/twitter/follow/artis3n?style=social)

 Docker image wrapping [pgmodeler/pgmodeler][pgmodeler repo].
 Unlike other containers I've seen for this project, this container is **_secure by default_**.
 There is no `--privileged` or any capabilities passed to the container.
 There is a non-root user.
 You don't over-expose your Xserver.
 You get the graphical interface for PGModeler and can save project files to a specified volume for persistence with peace of mind.
-Best of all, this container is only 402 MB!
+Best of all, this container weighs just under 400 MB!

 Download from GitHub Container Registry or Docker Hub: